FGRibreau/node-sortedarray/README.md

 ## NPM
-Install the module with: `npm install asynccallguard`
+Install the module with: `npm install sortedarray`

 ## Browser usage